reframejs/reframe/readme.md

 For example, the CLI command `$ reframe eject server` ejects the server code:
 [Around 30 lines of code](/plugins/hapi/start.js)
 are copied from Reframe's codebase and added to your codebase.
-Allowing you to modify the server code, so you can add API endpoints, change server config, change server entirely, use a process manager, etc.
+Allowing you to modify the server code so that you can for example add API endpoints, change the server config, change the whole server implementation, etc.

 There are several eject commands that you can apply one by one and progressively as the need arises.